 Classically, FAP is characterized by multiple (>100) adenomatous polyps in the colon and rectum developing after the first decade of life.
-Variant features in addition to the colonic polyps may include polyps in the upper gastrointestinal tract, extraintestinal manifestations such as congenital hypertrophy of retinal pigment epithelium, osteomas and epidermoid cysts, supernumerary teeth, desmoid formation, and other malignant changes such as thyroid tumors, small bowel cancer, hepatoblastoma, and brain tumors, particularly medulloblastoma.
-Refer to Table 5 for more information.
+Variant features in addition to the colonic polyps may include polyps in the upper GI tract, extraintestinal manifestations such as congenital hypertrophy of retinal pigment epithelium, osteomas and epidermoid cysts, supernumerary teeth, desmoid formation, and other malignant changes such as thyroid tumors, small bowel cancer, hepatoblastoma, and brain tumors, particularly medulloblastoma (see Table 5).

 Table 5.
 Extracolonic Tumor Risks in Familial Adenomatous Polyposis

 |Adapted from Giardiello et al.,Jagelman et al.,Sturt et al.,Lynch et al.,Bülow et al.,Burt et al.,and Galiatsatos et al.|